 Do you need a license and a permit to own a Rottweiler?

 Well, it all depends on the city where you live.
-Despite the fact that there are no states where Rottweilers are restricted, many cities and towns do.
-This law is called Breed Specific Legislation.
+Despite the fact that there are no states where Rottweilers are restricted, many cities and towns do have breed specific legislation that affects Rottweilers.
+Many areas require dog licenses for dogs of any breed.

 Recurring Cost of Owning a Rottweiler

-Obesity is common to Rottweilers.
-Feeding them the right amount of food with the right nutrition will keep them healthy.
-Rottweiler pups need to have a high-calorie diet.
+Obesity is common to Rottweilers, but feeding them the right amount of food with the right nutrition will keep them healthy.
+Rottweiler puppies have a lot of growing to do and need to have a high-calorie diet.

-Giving Rotties dry food may not be enough.
-Might as well accompany it with wet food.
-Adults that eat an average of 50 pounds of dry food alongside with wet food will cost a budget of $300 a month.
+Adults that eat an average of 50 pounds of a mix of dry and wet food will need a budget of about $300 a month for food.

 A puppy can eat an average of 40 pounds of quality dry puppy food and will cost less than $100 a month, excluding wet food cost.

-Grooming a Rottweiler is not as complicated and time-consuming as you think it is.
-Rottweilers are low maintenance when it comes to grooming.
-However, their cleanliness and hygiene must not be taken for granted.
+Grooming a Rottweiler is not as complicated and time-consuming as grooming other dog breeds.
+However, their cleanliness and hygiene should not be taken for granted.

 A Rottweiler sheds heavily twice a year.
-During these times, brushing its hair twice or more a week is needed.
-But on normal days, its hair and teeth must be brush once a week.
+During these times, brushing its fur at least twice a week is needed.
+But during the rest of the year, its hair and teeth must be brushed about once a week.

 - Medical Expenses

-A veterinary care is important for a dog.
-Visiting a veterinarian regularly will help you know your dog’s condition.
+Veterinary care is important for a dog.
+Visiting a veterinarian regularly will help you know your dog’s condition and will prevent health conditions from becoming more serious.

 A Rottweiler has an average lifespan of 7 to 10 years.
-The most common health problem that this dog might have are the Hip and Elbow Dysplasia.
-In worst cases of Hip Dysplasia, a surgery is recommended.
-The surgery will cost around $1,700 to $4,500.
+The most common health problem that this dog might have are hip and elbow dysplasia.
+In the worst cases of hip dysplasia, your veterinarian may recommend surgery.
+The surgery can cost between $1,700 and $4,500.

-Rottweilers are also prone to having a contagious disease such as the Parvovirus, a deadly disease among puppies.
+Rottweilers are also prone to Parvovirus, a contagious disease that is deadly among puppies, so vaccination for parvo is essential.

-Muzzles have been a necessary dog accessory since most places recommend the use of it.
-Because a Rottweiler tends to be aggressive towards other animals and strangers, a muzzle is a must have.
-A muzzle’s price ranges from $30 to $32.
+Because Rottweilers can be aggressive towards other animals and strangers, a muzzle is a must have.
+A muzzle’s price ranges from $25 to $35.

 Every dog must have a leash and collar.
-They are of the same importance as the muzzle for the Rottweilers.
-Leashes and collars help prevent accidents from happening.
-The price of the collar ranges from $23 to $40.
-The leash price, on the other hand, ranges from $13 to $40.
+The price of collars ranges from about $20 to $40.
+Leashes, on the other hand, range in price from about $10 to $40.

-From the looks, Rottweilers are strong and tough dogs.
-But they do love to curl around in their bed.
-Providing them a bed to sleep will make them comfortable.
-An extra-large bed will cost $209.99.
+Rottweilers are strong and tough-looking dogs, but they do love to curl up in their bed.
+An extra-large bed can cost as much as about $220.

 Dog toys will help keep your dog busy, active, and happy.
-You can choose from a different variety of dog toys and spend not more than $15.
+You can choose from a different variety of dog toys for less than $15.

 Is a Rottweiler the right dog for you?
 If yes, then here are some guidelines for choosing a puppy.

 Choose a puppy that is neither lame nor shy.
-It’s much better that the puppy you wanted to buy is friendly and touchy.
+It’s much better if the puppy you wanted to buy is friendly and touchy.

 Wanting to meet and observe the parents of the puppy is important.
 You might want to know their behaviors first to help you assess their puppies.